McLeodMoores/xl4j/README.md

     - Schedule commands to be called after a given period of time (possibly repeatedly).
     - Add custom dialog boxes, menus, toolbars (although this functionality is probably best achieved in other ways).
     - Much more...
+  - Toolbar support - allow the simple addition of new toolbar buttons linked to custom commands.
+See below for full ribbon support.
+  - Per-cell exception display.
+Allow developer to double-click on cell that caused error and see the last Exception + stack trace thrown in that cell.

+## Features in the pipeline
+These are features we know how to implement but aside from identifying what is required, nothing has been started yet.
   - COM RTD server to allow real-time data to be pushed from Java into Excel.
   - General COM API access - The most comprehensive API for Excel access is via the COM API.
 The COM API allows things not available via the XLL API, such as ability to format cells, recalculate cells and ranges, and much more.
 So why not only provide COM access?
     The reason is that the COM API can be rather slow, and there are still some things that can only be done via the XLL C API.
+  - Full Ribbon support.
+Ribbon support requires more COM integration as a pre-requisite.
+  - Easy exposing of user defined functions to VBA.
+  - Dynamic class updating - support dynamic updaing of classes by your IDE feeding through to the Add-in without a restart.
+  - Dynamic class addition - fully dynamic updates including adding and removing new functions at run-time (a la JRebel).
+  - Object inspector pop-up window.
+  - Excel help topics from JavaDocs.
+  - Argument hints using tooltips.
+  - Arbitrary Java REPL style (e.g. `=Java("MyClass class = MyClass.of($1)", A1)`)